UTKcataloging/mods_to_rdf/docs/source/top_level_elements/originInfo_dates.rst

 Dates
 -----

-We have three different date-related subelements: dateCreated, dateIssued, and dateOther.
+We have four different date-related subelements: dateCreated, dateIssued, dateOther, and copyrightDate.

 dateCreated
 -----------